-If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, the supplementation of collagen peptides could do wonders to help you achieve your goals.
+If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, then supplementing with collagen peptides could do wonders to help you achieve your goals.

-What Is Collagen and Why You Need It
+What Is Collagen and Why Do You Need It?

-Those who are looking to build muscle or to increase mass and strength, a 2015 study showed that by consuming collagen peptides while doing strength training increased muscle mass and strength (1).
+A 2015 study showed that consuming collagen peptides while doing strength training increased muscle mass and strength (1).

-For weight loss purpose, collagen also helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).
+For weight loss purposes, collagen helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).

-For keto diet enthusiasts, collagen peptides work very well when combined with the keto diet as it has a very low amount of calories and carbs.
+For keto diet enthusiasts, collagen peptides work very well when combined with the ketogenic diet as it has a very low amount of calories and carbs.

 For example, Vital Proteins Collagen Peptides (Unflavored) only has 70 calories for each serving (two scoops).
 So if you are looking for low carb protein powder to make your keto-friendly protein shakes, collagen powder is an excellent choice.

 The Difference Between Collagen Protein and Other Types of Protein

 The main difference between collagen and other proteins is the amino acid profile.
 Collagen has more essential amino acids, such as alanine, arginine, proline and hydroxyproline.
 These make collagen unique in terms of how they benefit parts of your body such as hair, nails, ligaments, joints, tendons, skin, and digestion.

 Collagen can be made from multiple sources.
 For example, you might notice that some products contain collagen from marine sources.
 This can be a good option if you’re vegetarian.
 However, your collagen intake will be limited.
 Grass-fed bovine peptides contain collagen types 1 and 3 while marine collagen only contains type 1.